xtaci/safebox/README.md

 # Safebox

-An unifed key management system to make life easier.
+An unified key management system to make life easier.
 The main goal of safebox is to make key backup easier with single main key to derive the reset.
 You only need to backup 1 or 2 file about 256KB to your removable disk, such as floppy disk/thumb drive/mo disk(magneto optical)/dvd-ram, etc...

 # Safebox Can derive